 The Body Awareness Teaching Programme covers different areas of learning, and the aims and contents of the courses are varied:

 These skills are taught in a number of courses offered weekly by teachers who are not only qualified and experienced in their particular body awareness methods, but they each have an artistic background - many of them still performing world wide.

-At present we offer 10 courses:
+At present we offer the following courses:

 Body Awareness at the Folkwang also offers lectures, performances and symposions open to the general public.

 Prof. Nadia Kevan is chair and one of the founding members of the Body Awareness Workgroup at the Folkwang University of Arts.
 Prof. Kevan is responsible for the courses of study offered and can be contacted for information or support in all questions around Body Awareness at the Folkwang.